Digital Care Planning Limited takes the privacy and security of your personal information very seriously.

 Occasionally, Digital Care Planning Ltd employees, or authorised researchers that we partner with from Imperial College London, may contact you to see if you agree to answer some research questions.
 It may be healthcare related research or questions about your experience using the service.
-Research will only ever user anonymised data in order to improve the service and they may only use the information for the purposes outlined in this Privacy Notice.
+Researchers will only use anonymised data in order to improve the service and they can only use the information for the purposes outlined in this Privacy Notice.

 Personal details of your contacts

 We collect and may use your IP address, email address, browser type and mobile device identifier to investigate and ensure your security when using the site.

 Employees of Digital Care Planning Limited or its authorised subcontractors may need access to your site username, and the content you have entered into our site in order to perform their functions.
 For example, this may include making improvements to the site security or to respond to any communications or emails you have sent to us.

 Occasionally, authorised healthcare researchers that we partner with from Imperial College London may access anonymised and aggregated information from the site.
 For example, they may analyse how many people prefer hospital care instead of hospice care, in order to improve the site or better understand and predict what impact it might have on the NHS and other health services.